Six Skills Tips For Communicating With Mean People

 Dealing With Mean People

-Communicating with mean people, whether we are kids or adults, can be challenging.
-Here are some strategies that may help:
+Effective communication with mean people, whether we are kids or adults, can be challenging.
+The good news is that there are some strategies that may help:

-1. Stay calm and composed: It can be difficult to remain calm in the face of meanness, but responding with anger or frustration will likely only make the situation worse.
+- Stay calm and composed: It can be difficult to remain calm in the face of meanness, but responding with anger or a personal attack will likely only make the situation worse.
 Try to keep your emotions under control.
 If a response is needed (and it isn’t always), respond in a level-headed manner.
 Philippians 4:6-7 tells us we don’t have anything to be anxious about, so stay calm.
+Try to find common ground, even in difficult relationships.

-2. Set boundaries: Let the mean kids know that their behavior is unacceptable and that you will not tolerate it.
+- Set firm boundaries: Let the mean people know that their behavior is unacceptable and that you will not tolerate it.
 Be firm but respectful, and don’t engage in their negative behavior.
 Again, though, not every “attack” requires a response.
-Sometimes silence and ignoring is a good way to set some boundaries.
+Sometimes silence and ignoring is a good way to set limits.
 Proverbs 22:24-25 tells us not to befriend people who are easily angered, for we can too often pick up the bad behavior.
 Limits are good!

-3. Seek support from others: Surround yourself with positive, supportive friends and family members who can help boost your confidence and provide emotional support.
+- Seek support from others: Surround yourself with positive, supportive friends and family members who can help boost your confidence and provide emotional support.
 We should all do this, regardless of whether or not we have mean people in our lives.
-Scripture tells us that friends are important – Ecclesiastes 4:12
+Scripture tells us that friends are important – Ecclesiastes 4:12 Embracing healthy interpersonal relationships is a better way to respond to a challenging person sometimes.

-4. Avoid retaliation: While it may be tempting to retaliate or seek revenge, this will likely only escalate the situation.
+- Avoid retaliation: While it may be tempting to retaliate or seek revenge, this will likely only escalate the situation.
 Instead, focus on being the bigger person and rising above the negativity.
-When we wait on the Lord, He will take care of any vengence or retaliation needed, according to Proverbs 20:22.
+When we wait on the Lord, He will take care of any vengeance or retaliation needed, according to Proverbs 20:22.
+A difficult individual may take an aggressive tone, but you don’t have to.
+You’ll get better results by letting God handle such people.

-5. Seek help from a trusted adult: If the meanness persists or becomes bullying, don’t hesitate to seek help.
+- Seek help from a trusted adult or professional: If the meanness persists or becomes bullying, don’t hesitate to seek help.
 They can help mediate the situation and provide support and guidance.
 Proverbs 13:20 tells us that when we walk with the wise (people older and more experienced than us), we can grow to be wise as well.

 Let me know!